opnsense/docs/source/manual/how-tos/tayga.rst

 Tayga behaves like an external device connected to OPNsense via a point-to-point interface.
 This interface requires IP addresses for ICMP:

 :IPv4 NAT64 Interface Address:
    Can be left to its default value unless this conflicts with your network.
-Must not be located in the `IPv4 Pool` subnet.
-For simplicity, you may reuse an address of another OPNsense interface.
+Must not be located in the `IPv4 Pool` subnet and must not be used by another interface or VIP.

 :IPv6 NAT64 Interface Address:
-   Must not be located in the `IPv6 Prefix` subnet.
-For simplicity, you may reuse an address of another OPNsense interface.
+   Must not be located in the `IPv6 Prefix` subnet and must not be used by another interface or VIP.

    ..
 Warning::
       The default value must not be used since 2001:db8::/32 is a documentation-only prefix.